JonathanBell09/carbonless-framework/README.md

 sls deploy --region eu-west-1
 ```

-If your `serverless.yml` file doesn't specify a region, and you don't specify a region when you deploy your serverless application, then Carbonless will select the greenest region for you using forecast data provided by https://www.watttime.org/
+If your `serverless.yml` file doesn't specify a region, and you don't specify a region when you deploy your serverless application, then the Carbonless Framework will select the greenest region for you using forecast data provided by https://www.watttime.org/

 ```
 The region with the lowest carbon intensity is eu-west-3